petre-renware/sdeven/doc_src/Appendix_F2_TestScen_template.md

 * **`Exc`** = name of person who will execute the scenario (ie, operate the system)
 * **`ExD`** = actual execution date
 * **`Stat`** = status as `PASS` or `FAIL`

-## Final notes & remarks

--#NOTE this section is reserved for various notes and remarks regarding a particular scenario (refered by line #) or the plan itself

-* ...
-* ...

-## Approvals

--#NOTE this section is reserved for approver's signature